 Rheumatology experts recently conducted other similar studies.
 According to the latest reports, CB2 receptors may offer relief to RA patients if individually activated.
 Furthermore, selective CB2 agonists could be the most effective treatment for the condition.

-3. Medical Marijuana for Improvement of Alzheimer’s Disease Symptoms
+3. Medical Marijuana for Alzheimer’s Disease

 For long, traditional medicines and treatments have proved futile in managing this neurological disorder.
 This has brought about the need for research on the effect of cannabis in improving the symptoms of Alzheimer’s Disease (AD).